RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 - Three (3) letters of recommendation

-- A brief statement regarding desire to complete this residency program (letter of intent)
+- A brief statement regarding a desire to complete this residency program (letter of intent)

-An interview will be granted based upon the quality of the credentials, supporting documents, and the quantity and quality of completing candidates.
+An interview will be granted based on the quality of the credentials, supporting documents, and the quantity and quality of competing candidates.
 Following interviews and just prior to the deadline date for submission of a ranking list to ORMatch, the Residency Coordinator ranks candidates in consideration of the combined relative quality of each applicant’s credentials, interview, and other intangible factors such as their professional characteristics.

-Each candidate will be ranked based upon the following criteria, with the weighting system as below (approximate) :
+Each candidate will be ranked based on the following criteria, with the weighting system as below (approximate) :

 Interview | 50% |